 Frozen shoulder, or adhesive capsulitis, is a common condition usually affecting people over 40, and women more often than men.
 Statistics suggest that 5 percent to 20 percent of the population will experience an episode of frozen shoulder.
 Individuals with a history of diabetes, thyroid problems, Parkinson's disease or heart disease are at particular risk.
 Patients with frozen shoulder experience a progressive increase in pain and loss in range of motion.

-The shoulder is a ball and socket joint, but the anatomy of the shoulder allows for an amazing amount of flexibility.
-The humeral head, or ball, sits on the glenoid, a very shallow socket.
-It resembles a golf ball on a tee.
-Because the socket is so shallow, the shoulder relies on the soft tissue around the shoulder for stability.
-The labrum, a thickened cartilage layer around the glenoid, and the ligaments and capsule, provide a majority of the stability to the shoulder.
-The muscles of the rotator cuff and scapula also provide stability.
+To understand the condition, it helps to understand the shoulder's structure.
+The shoulder is a ball-and-socket joint, yet the shoulder's anatomy allows for an amazing amount of flexibility.
+The head of the humerus (upper arm bone) is a ball that sits in the glenoid fossa (shallow socket) of the shoulder blade.
+(Picture a golf ball on a tee.)
+Because the socket is so shallow, the shoulder relies on the surrounding soft tissues for stability.
+The labrum (cartilage lining the socket) and capsule (containing joint fluid and several ligaments) provide a majority of the shoulder's stability.
+The muscles of the rotator cuff and shoulder blade also help.

 A frozen shoulder typically heals on its own, although it's important to understand that full recovery can take a long time.
 A well-designed physical therapy program speeds the process, and some patients benefit from cortisone injections into the shoulder joint.
 Only a small percentage of patients need surgery.

 Our team includes highly trained physical therapists and orthopedic surgeons with expertise in shoulder care.
 These specialists work together to relieve pain and restore mobility, so that patients can return to their normal lives and favorite activities.

 One of the nation’s best in orthopedics